Learn More About CO2ign Art

 What is the payout breakdown/where does the money go?

-50% of each sale will go towards funding carbon reduction projects; 30% goes directly to the artist; the remaining 20% goes to our platform.
-Since there’s no physical product involved, we’re able to offer a higher payout to the artists than some other platforms, and we’re excited to be able to put 50% of our profit sales towards carbon reduction projects.
+50% goes directly to the artist; 30% of each sale will go towards funding carbon reduction projects; the remaining 20% goes to our platform.
+Since there’s no physical product involved, we’re able to offer a higher payout to the artists than some other platforms, and we’re excited to be able to put 30% of our sales towards carbon reduction projects.